Southport State High School

 Further funding, of £9406, was allocated to building at Southport SHS in the 1955-6 financial year.
 Another Hawksley Prefabricated School Building (Block D) of unknown type, shown as a future administration block to the immediate east of Block A in the original school plan, was constructed on the site after December 1955.
 This was a lowset building with a small entry porch.[41]

-The Southport State High School, which provided secondary education for the whole of the South Coast, was officially opened on 26 October 1957, with the unveiling of a plaque in the vestibule of the Administration building, by the Minister for Education, J C A Pizzey.[41]
-The flagpole proposed for the site in 1954 was on-site, located to the south of Block B, for the official opening day.[42]
-In conjunction with the opening, student displays and demonstrations, an art exhibition and a fete were held, while the event closed with a passing out parade of the School Cadet Corps.[43]
+Southport State High School, which provided secondary education for the whole of the South Coast, was officially opened on 26 October 1957, with the unveiling of a plaque in the vestibule of the Administration building, by the Minister for Education, J C A Pizzey.[42]
+The flagpole proposed for the site in 1954 was on-site, located to the south of Block B, for the official opening day.[43]
+In conjunction with the opening, student displays and demonstrations, an art exhibition and a fete were held, while the event closed with a passing out parade of the School Cadet Corps.[44]

 Growth of the school population continued and more buildings were added to the site.
 A fifth Hawksley Prefabricated School Building (Block E), shown on the original school plan as an intermediate school building situated to the east of Block B, was constructed in 1957-8.
 This was a Hawksley ‘type F amended’ building, highset on a face brick lower level with a concrete plinth.
 Unlike Block B, the upper level incorporated open-web metal trusses that reduced the requirement for supporting elements.
 It had a gable roof and was sheeted externally on the upper level with ribbed aluminium panels.
 The northern side had a verandah on both levels that had tubular steel balustrade, handrails and supports, and enclosed hat (western ends) rooms.
 The upper level contained three classrooms and a physics laboratory (east); with an enclosed student recreation area and toilets (east) below.
 The classrooms were 24ft (7.3m) wide.
-A pathway with concrete paving and retaining walls was constructed along the southern side of Block E, connecting with those that existed along the southern side of Block B; and a ground floor covered way, connecting Block E with existing covered ways to the south, was built at the same time.[44]
-Alterations to Block B were also made – with balustrades at the upper verandah ends replaced by bag racks.[45]
+A pathway with concrete paving and retaining walls was constructed along the southern side of Block E, connecting with those that existed along the southern side of Block B; and a ground floor covered link, connecting Block E with existing covered links to the south, was built at the same time.[45]
+Alterations to Block B were also made – with balustrades at the upper verandah ends replaced by bag racks.[46]

 Further additions to the school were made in the early 1960s.
 Plans were drawn for the addition of Block F in 1960.
 This two-storey building with undercroft was supported by open-web steel trusses.
 Ribbed zinc anneal roof sheeting and wall cladding was used.
 The timber-framed building had brick ends that were designed to match the existing school buildings.
-Western verandahs were used at both levels and awning windows on all elevations.[46]
+Western verandahs were used at both levels and awning windows on all elevations.[47]
 Block F was completed by May 1961.
-It was aligned roughly north-south and linked to the eastern end of Block E by an elevated covered way with open-web steel trusses, similar in design to a link that was also constructed between the first floor verandahs of Blocks B and E.[47]
+It was aligned roughly north-south and linked to the eastern end of Block E by an elevated covered link with open-web steel trusses, similar in design to a link that was also constructed between the first floor verandahs of Block B and E.[48]

-With the addition of Block F, a parade ground was formed to the southeast of Block E, providing a formal assembly space for the growing school.[48]
-Other ground improvements at Southport SHS in the 1960s included tennis courts, at the northern end of the grounds by October 1960; and a school oval with perimeter plantings to the east of the school buildings by June 1964, to the immediate south of land that had been resumed in July 1961.[49]
-Further resumptions (1974) and closure of Worendo Street (1975) brought the school grounds to a total of 13.44ha (33.2ac).[50]
 Although more high schools were built on the Gold Coast as its permanent population continued to increase – Miami SHS (1963), Palm Beach-Currumbin SHS (1972), Keebra Park SHS (1973) and Merrimac SHS (1979) – Southport SHS continued to expand to meet secondary education needs in the region.
-By 1980, 14 teaching buildings plus an assembly hall and sporting facilities (tennis and basketball courts, sports oval) populated the site, radiating in an organic manner to the northeast and northwest from the original buildings.[51]
-A principals residence, onsite by 10 June 1964, stood in the northwest corner of the grounds.[52]
+By 1980, 14 teaching buildings plus an assembly hall and sporting facilities (tennis and basketball courts, sports oval) populated the site, radiating in an organic manner to the northeast and northwest from the original buildings.[52]
+A principals residence, onsite by 10 June 1964, stood in the northwest corner of the grounds.[53]

 By 2000, the school incorporated 16 teaching buildings, an assembly hall and sporting facilities including a swimming pool.
 The principals residence was still onsite in the northwest corner of the site on Brooke Avenue.[56]
+A new GLA (Cultivate) Building was added to the site in 2018.[57]

 Description